chantastic/sites/chan.dev/src/posts/a-non-comprehensive-guide-to-yaml-for-folks-who-like-json-just-fine.md

 ### Complex types are inferred

-The structures of complex types are hidden in this YAML.
+The structures of complex types are hidden in YAML.
-They get inferred by the structure of the types inside of them.
+They get inferred by the structure of included data.

-So, keep a look out for `-` and `:` which indicate the containing structure.
+Keep a look out for `-` and `:` which indicate the containing structure.

 ### Dash `-`

 If you see a dash `-`, it means you're describing a single array item.
-Which means you're in an array.
+This means you're in an array.

 ### Colon `:`

 If you see a color `:` separating two values, it means your describing a key-value pair.
-Which means your in an object.
+This means you're in an object.

 ### In the wild

-Since YAML is used primarily for configuration, it's likely that you're root type is `object`.
+Since YAML is used often for configuration, it's likely that your root type is `object`.
-At least that's generally the case for Markdown Frontmatter, GitHub Actions, and CloudFormation templates.
+At least that's the case for Markdown Frontmatter, GitHub Actions, and CloudFormation templates.

 ## Resources and further reading